We are very lucky in Somerset to have found 16 of the 17 breeding species of UK bats. This is approx one third of all the UK Mammal species.

 Greater Horseshoe bat (Rhinolophus ferrumequinum)

 Horseshoe bats possess a distinctive horseshoe-shaped noseleaf.
-Only found in the South West of England and south west Wales.
+Only found in the south west of England and south west Wales.
 Also hangs upside down, with wings wrapped round its body.
 The adults are the size of a hanging pear.

-Endangered, with only approx. 5-6000 individuals.
-Around 12% of the breeding colony are roosting in the Mendips, and hibernating in local caves.
+Nationally endangered, with only approx. 5-6000 individual.
+Around 12% of the national breeding colony are roosting in the Mendips, and hibernating in local caves.

 Whiskered bat (Myotis mystacinus)